Nature-Enhanced Approach To Learning (NEAL)

 At Powhatan School we use an approach called Nature Enhanced Approach to Learning (NEAL).
 NEAL is a lens through which we can teach any or all components of our curriculum.
 We use it to bring our students outside into the natural world and to bring the natural world indoors to our students.

 The program also emphasizes environmental science and there are numerous opportunities for Powhatan students to learn more about the environment around them.
-“Between weekly recycling in the classroom, Conservation Day, the Square Meter of Life project, the eighth grade Chesapeake Bay Trip, the addition of The JASON Project curriculum, the recent work started on the Crocker Conservancy, and CSpout Run; we work very hard to incorporate environmental education and sustainability into the everyday curriculum,” says Mr. Legge, Upper School Science Chair.
+“Between weekly recycling in the classroom, Fourth Grade Conservation Day, the Square Meter of Life project, the eighth grade Chesapeake Bay Trip, the addition to Nature Walks and exploration, the recent work started on the Crocker Conservancy, and CSpout Run; we work very hard to incorporate environmental education and sustainability into the everyday curriculum,” says Mr. Legge, Upper School Science Chair.
 “Even the McIntosh Center for the Arts and Sciences is green—drawing heating and cooling from 29 geothermal wells on campus.”

-The NEAL program is truly a unique part of the Powhatan educational experience.
+The NEAL program is truly a unique part of the Powhatan School educational experience.
 In 2011 Powhatan was honored as being named a ‘Green School’ by the VAIS Independent School ‘Go Green Challenge.’
-The school would go on to win first place in the statewide competition in 2011, 2012 and 2014.
-A large part of that honor was attributed to the NEAL program, which has been in place since the late 1990’s.
-NEAL projects span the campus; including class NEAL gardens, NEAL projects like the Square Meter of Life (Video below) and many other projects outside on the campus grounds.
+The school would go on to win first place in the statewide competition three years in a row.
+A large part of that honor was attributed to the NEAL program and it’s integration into the curriculum, which has been in place since the late 1990’s.